 Helicobacter Pylori (H.Pylori) was first discovered in 1982 by Australian scientists Barry Marshall and Robin Warren.
 It is a Gram-negative microaerophilic bacterium in the stomach.
 The relation between Helicobacter pylori infection and development of gastric cancer is well established now.
 However, gastric cancer is sometimes discovered after successful eradication of H. pylori.
-In this article you will fine a brief study on helicobacter pylori infection causes, his symptoms, treatment and diagnosis.
+In this article, you will find a brief study on Helicobacter pylori infection causes, symptoms, treatment and diagnosis.

 What is Helicobacter Pylori?

 Helicobacter Pylori is associated with gastritis.
 Substantial evidence indicates that it causes peptic ulcers, duodenal ulcers and chronic gastritis.
 Furthermore, it is also involved in the development of gastric cancer.

 Also, the International Agency for Research on Cancers classified H. pylori as carcinogenic to humans.